bethgelab/foolbox/README.rst

 Documentation
 -------------

-Documentation is available on readthedocs: http://foolbox.readthedocs.io/
+Documentation for the `latest stable version <https://foolbox.readthedocs.io/>`_ as well as `pre-release versions <https://foolbox.readthedocs.io/en/latest/>`_ is available on ReadTheDocs.

-For the 2.0 beta, please go to https://foolbox.readthedocs.io/en/latest/

 Our paper describing Foolbox is on arXiv: https://arxiv.org/abs/1707.04131